k7000i/OOKAnalyzer/readme.md

 I attached a sample file which is recorder from the transmitter device itself.
 ![analyzer](static/logic_screen.png)

+A lot of material came from here: https://forum.mysensors.org/topic/7/controlling-blinds-com-rf-dooya-motors-with-arduino-and-vera/44 and here: https://www.electroschematics.com/433mhz-rf-sniffer/

 ```html
 The transmission consist of 12x5 Byte packet except the stop transmission
 which consist of 6x5 byte packet.